marcodallavecchia/biologistsadventure/_eat-the-world/etw003-taiwan.md

 ### Let's get into the food!
 After having checked many recipes and blog posts, it seemed cleared that one of the most iconic and popular Taiwanese dishes is the _Taiwanese beef noodle soup_!
 We have to say it: **they are completely right**!

-We found and followed <a href="https://tasty.co/recipe/taiwanese-beef-noodle-soup">this recipe</a> and it didn't disappoint!
+We found and followed [this recipe](https://tasty.co/recipe/taiwanese-beef-noodle-soup) and it didn't disappoint!
 We started from the basics: **lots of garlic and onions** for an excellent base, together with tons of spices, like **ginger and star anise pods**.
 We didn't want to cook the beef apart with some ingredients to flavor it and then toss it away, so we basically skipped step 1-2 of the recipes and went directly into making the most-amazing broth we ever tried!

 Besides the broth we opted to go for some **simple chunks of beef** instead of going for some butchery-only beef shanks; and we have to say it works equally well!
 Even a simple fatty steak, cut into thin strips and left to cook in the broth, remained quite tender and super flavorful!